-4.1.4.1 Departmental Personnel Committees
+4.1.8 Procedures of Departmental Promotion and Tenure Committees

-4.1.4.1.1 All meetings of departmental personnel committees shall be held on campus.
-Each member of an academic department must be notified in writing of all meetings and agenda items of the departmental personnel committee.
-The announcement should clearly state the time and place of the meeting and it should become a part of the DPC's permanent records.
-All department members who so desire may present their views before the committee in regard to any item(s) on the agenda.
+- 4.1.8.1 The tenure policies and regulations of each institution shall set forth the general considerations upon which appointment, reappointment, promotion, permanent tenure, and Emeritus status are to be recommended.
+The institutional regulations shall provide that these considerations shall include an assessment of at least the following: the faculty member's demonstrated professional competence, the faculty member's demonstrated past performance and the potential for future contribution, and institutional needs and resources. - 4.1.8.2 All meetings of promotion and tenure committees shall be held on campus.
+Each member of an academic department must be notified in writing of all meetings and agenda items of the PTC.
+The announcement should clearly state the time and place of the meeting and it should become a part of the PTC's permanent records.
+All tenure-track faculty members who so desire, except for those who must recuse themselves (see section 4.1.8.8), may present their views before the committee in regard to any item(s) on the agenda.